There are gems hidden all along the Illinois River and we have a special break-down of the hot-spots you can’t miss this summer.

 News 25's Beau Ebenezer makes his first stop this week in our new "Illinois River Road" Report.

-So this summer, if your looking for a place to go, just take a ride with us on the Illinois River Road.
+So when you think you have no place to go, take a ride with us on the Illinois River Road.